pachyderm/pachyderm/doc/reference/pipeline_spec.md

 `transform.secrets` is an array of secrets, secrets reference Kubernetes secrets by name and specify a path that the secrets should be mounted to.
 Secrets are useful for embedding sensitive data such as credentials.
-Read more about secrets in Kubernetes [here](https://kubernetes.io/docs/concepts/configuration/secret/).
+Use json specification of `mount_path` to mount secret as specific path.
+Or alternatively use `env_var`, `name` and `key` to set secret value as environment variable.
+Read more about secrets in Kubernetes
+[here](https://kubernetes.io/docs/concepts/configuration/secret/).

 `transform.image_pull_secrets` is an array of image pull secrets, image pull